I2-MinusONE/I2-CRM-Wiki/project/get_schema.md

 # Fetch Project Schema
-> Gets the schema for a projejct of a company
+> Gets the schema for a project of a company

 ## URL
 `GET` /projects/schema.json